cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

 on the bookings service.
 I have now broken that design rule.
 So I need to return resourceAllocations to Booking.
 I think though, that I only need to stick `SpecificResource` on the booking, because requirements for any suitable resource can still be satisfied dynamically during availability checking.

+# Tue 11 Jun 2024
+I think I have quite good coverage of availability scenarios at this stage.
+What I learned here will affect how pricing and booking is done.
+For example, a booking can have service options now.
+It can also have fixed resources, for cases where I am booking a personal training session with an individual trainer.

+I went deep on availability and resourcing and scheduling.
+Now I need to balance that a bit by going wide in terms of end to end scenarios.
+I want to test drive out that understanding at the endpoint level.
+To make the endpoints more testable tho, I'm of the mind that I need to shift away from `express` request and response objects, to `http4t`.
+It makes much more sense to just treat http requests and responses as objects.
+And I want to follow the spirit of _server as function_, so dependencies will be provided as a function param.

+## The importance of great developer experience
+Maybe a bit of a nothing statement, but if you plan to work on a codebase for a long time, as I do with this one, its essential to keep the developer experience high.
+The codebase should, over time, become increasingly fun to work with, and increasingly intuitive.
+Refactoring the endpoints so they are based on `http4t` is a case in point.
+No benefit to the end user, but a big benefit to the developer.

+## Attracting people to breezbook
+I potentially fun way to attract people to breezbook is to provide a zero-auth playground for people to quickly configure the essence of their business and see how it would look on breezbook.
+Some options might be:

+Ask "do you have an existing website"
+If Yes: Get colours, company name, tag line, logo, services and prices.

+If No: Ask for company name and tag line.
+Infer business and correct.
+Purposes services and correct.
+Propose resources and correct.
+Propose add-ons and correct.
+Propose availability type and correct.
+Leave locations out, but make obvious it's possible.
+Same for other sidelined features.

+Visitors see:
+- booking journey
+- website

+Visitors can configure:
+- colours
+- font
+- logo assistant

+Configuration endures thru sign up and accelerates start.